-A gap is less restrictive than a gate, which is less restrictive than a stile.
+- A gap is less restrictive than a gate, which is less restrictive than a stile.
 So, when a stile needs repair or removal, the first option is to replace it with a gap.
 If this is not an option, it is replaced by a gate.
-The last resort is to replace the stile, while ensuring it is one that is compliant with BS5709.
-A significant number of stiles have been replaced in this way across Wales.
-The British Standard for Gaps, Gates and Stiles (BS:5709:2006) is an important reference.

-A leaflet printed in 12-point text is less restrictive than one in 8-point, and interpretation panels where the messages are conveyed by both clear text and images is less restrictive than ones that rely on text only.
-A café menu with a good choice of food options is less restrictive than one with only limited choice.

-Free public transport is less restrictive than public transport that charges a fee.
+The last resort is to replace the stile.
+A significant number of stiles have been replaced in this way across Wales. - A leaflet printed in 12-point text is less restrictive than one in 8-point, and interpretation panels where the messages are conveyed by both clear text and images is less restrictive than ones that rely on text only.
+A cafe menu with a good choice of food options is less restrictive than one with only limited choice. - Free public transport is less restrictive than public transport that charges a fee.